-Based on the single-channel ADS1271, the ADS1274 (quad) and ADS1278 (octal) are 24-bit, delta-sigma ( $\Delta\Sigma$ ) analog-to-digital converters (ADCs) with data rates up to 144k samples per second (SPS), allowing simultaneous sampling of four or eight channels.
-The devices are offered in identical packages, permitting drop-in expandability.
+Based on the single-channel ADS1271, the ADS1278 (octal) is a 24-bit, delta-sigma ( $\Delta\Sigma$ ) analog-to-digital converter (ADC) with data rates up to 128 k samples per second (SPS), allowing simultaneous sampling of eight channels.

 Traditionally, industrial delta-sigma ADCs offering good drift performance use digital filters with large passband droop.
 As a result, they have limited signal bandwidth and are mostly suited for dc measurements.
 High-resolution ADCs in audio applications offer larger usable bandwidths, but the offset and drift specifications are significantly weaker than respective industrial counterparts.
-The ADS1274 and ADS1278 combine these types of converters, allowing high-precision industrial measurement with excellent dc and ac specifications.
+The ADS1278 combines these types of converters, allowing highprecision industrial measurement with excellent dc and ac specifications.

 The high-order, chopper-stabilized modulator achieves very low drift with low in-band noise.
 The onboard decimation filter suppresses modulator and signal out-of-band noise.
-These ADCs provide a usable signal bandwidth up to 90% of the Nyquist rate with less than 0.005dB of ripple.
+These ADCs provide a usable signal bandwidth up to 90% of the Nyquist rate with less than 0.005 dB of ripple.

 Four operating modes allow for optimization of speed, resolution, and power.
 All operations are controlled directly by pins; there are no registers to program.
-The devices are fully specified over the extended industrial range (-40°C to +105°C) and are available in an HTQFP-64 PowerPADTM package.
+The device is fully specified over the military temperature range (-55°C to 125°C) and is available in an HTQFP-64 PowerPAD package.

 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.

-PowerPAD is a trademark of Texas Instruments, Inc. SPI is a trademark of Motorola, Inc.
+PowerPAD is a trademark of Texas Instruments.
+SPI is a trademark of Motorola, Inc.